MichaelSolati/geofirestore-js/docs/reference.md

 // This example stops listening for all key events in the query once the
 // first key leaves the query

-const onKeyEnteredRegistration = geoQuery.on('key_entered', function(key, location, distance, data) {
+const onKeyEnteredRegistration = geoQuery.on('key_entered', function(key, location, distance, document) {
   console.log(key + ' entered query at ' + location + ' (' + distance + ' km from center)');
 });

-const onKeyExitedRegistration = geoQuery.on('key_exited', function(key, location, distance, data) {
+const onKeyExitedRegistration = geoQuery.on('key_exited', function(key, location, distance, document) {
   console.log(key + ' exited query to ' + location + ' (' + distance + ' km from center)');

   // Cancel all of the query's callbacks